dangjinghao/dcc/readme.md

 - We have to move builder position to entry(first) block for `alloca` a variable rather create this instruction in other basic block.
 Because, in LLVM every time one `alloca` instruction was executed, the stack pointer would be pull down.

+- We will store the alloca variable in entry block in every function.

 ## TODO LIST

 - [x] use slist instead of dynarray for performance